 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts.
-Equity prompts in previous program review templates fell short in walking reviewers through how to assess for disproportionate impact, encourage investigation into why disproportionate impact existed, and did not help people come up with effective interventions to disrupt disproportionate impact.
+Equity prompts in previous program review templates fell short in walking reviewers through how to assess for disproportionate impact, encourage investigation into why disproportionate impact existed, and did not help people produce effective interventions to disrupt disproportionate impact.
 In its previous form, the college was not set up to have thoughtful discussions about the answers and outcomes to these equity questions.
 Additionally, software systems within Student Service areas do not always have the reporting functionality necessary to allow them to assess for disproportionate impact.
 Data may be localized, coming from multiple systems, or not synced to Banner, thus making it a difficult and time-consuming process.

-- Goal 1: Equity is central to the program review process.
-Practitioners are well supported with quantitative and qualitative information (data) and resources to analyze their equity trends and efforts. - Goal 2: The college identifies equity trends in programs and service areas and seeks to meaningfully engage others in college-wide discussions about what to do.
+Goal 1: Equity is central to the program review process.
+Practitioners are well supported with quantitative and qualitative information (data) and resources to analyze their equity trends and efforts.

-Issue 13: Making sure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating equity gaps49.
+Goal 2: The college identifies equity trends in programs and service areas and seeks to meaningfully engage others in college-wide discussions about what to do.

+Issue 13: Across the California Community College system, all students are not succeeding in comparable rates at reaching their educational goals.
 Very recently, the CCCCO has outlined bold goals to improve student outcomes, including closing achievement gaps, increasing degree and certificate attainment and transfers to four-year institutions, reducing excess unit accumulation by students, and securing gainful employment.
 As highlighted on their Vision for Success site, the Chancellor's Office is guided by the core belief that colleges should simplify paths to educational goals and help students stay on those paths until completion.
-As such, in 2019, the statewide Chancellor's office required that all colleges set local Vision Goals in an attempt to improve student outcomes.
-Although the Vision for Success goals are formulated differently than the goals in this document, the Office of Equity felt it was important to highlight and incorporate them as part of our overall Strategic Equity Plan.
+As such, in 2019, the statewide Chancellor's office required that all colleges set local Vision Goals in an attempt to improve institutional student outcomes.
+Although the Vision for Success goals are formulated differently than the goals in this document, the Office of Equity felt it was important to highlight and incorporate them as part of our overall Strategic Equity Plan, to align college efforts with statewide mandates.
 Below are the Vision for Success goals that Foothill College set to reach for all students by 2021-2022, with subset equity goals in areas that identified disproportionate impact.